VMoskov/NY-Times-games-solver/README.md

 # NY-Times-games-solver

-A simple python script to solve the NY Times games.
+A simple python script for solving the NY Times games using WordsAPI (https://www.wordsapi.com)